kode80/Py80/README.md

 # Py80
 A Python playground for OSX.

-Still early in dev, a single main() function can be run via the input textview.
+Still early in dev.
+Currently features basic logging/graphics via the py80 context, rough syntax highlighting and code completion.

 ## py80 context
 The main() function accepts a *py80* object as it's only argument.
 The py80 object acts as a bridge between python and the py80 app, exposing various methods for interacting with the playground.